Chocolate Chip Cookie Recipe with Oreos

-A bakery-style cookie recipe with Oreos.
-Featuring a dark chocolate base, chocolate chips, and plenty of chunks of Oreo cookie, I recommend enjoying these cookies with a tall glass of milk!
+A bakery-style chocolate chip cookie recipe with Oreos.
+Featuring a chocolate cookie dough base, dark chocolate chips, and chunks of Oreo cookie, these triple chocolate cookies are best enjoyed with a tall glass of milk.

 Why Make This Cookie Recipe with Oreos?

 In the homemade cookie department, a classic chocolate chip always ranks #1 in my book.
 Chewy in the middle, just slightly crisp around the edges, and still warm from the oven?
-There is almost nothing better.
+Perfection.

-This bakery-style cookie recipe with Oreos combines the best parts of a homemade chocolate chip cookie with the distinctive crunchy-cream combo of a classic Oreo, all baked inside a dark chocolate cookie dough base.
-And, just like a classic Oreo, I recommend enjoying these Oreo chocolate chip cookies with a tall glass of milk.
+In this cookie recipe with Oreos, I’ve combined the best parts of a homemade chocolate chip cookie with the distinctive crunchy-cream combo of a classic Oreo, all baked inside a dark chocolate cookie dough base.
+And, just like a classic Oreo, I recommend enjoying these Oreo chocolate chip cookies with a glass of milk!

 Ingredients for Making Oreo Chocolate Chip Cookies

-• Vanilla Bean Paste – I prefer vanilla bean paste for baking (Nielsen-Massey is my go-to brand) but a good-quality vanilla extract will also work.
+- Vanilla Bean Paste – I prefer vanilla bean paste for baking (Nielsen-Massey is my go-to brand) but a good-quality vanilla extract will also work.
+Save the rest to make other vanilla-forward recipes, like my homemade vanilla ice cream.

-• Oreo Cookies – You’ll need about 15 single-stuffed Oreos.
+- Oreo Cookies – You’ll need about 15 single-stuffed Oreos.
 Or, feel free to experiment with other flavors, like Peanut Butter Oreos, Mint Oreos, or Chocolate Creme Oreos.
+Save the rest of the package for marshmallows, truffles, icebox cake, or brownie ice cream sandwiches.

 Creating Perfectly Round Cookies